goboxer/public/spanner-migrations/README.md

     [REVISION]_[SOME_BUINSESS_DOMAIN]_[SOME_FEATURE].all.json

 Note that there can only be one DML file for a revision for each environment.
-DML migration revision history is maintained in the table 'DataMigrations'.
+Note that DML migration revision history is maintained in the table `DataMigrations`.

 ## Usage